Ry-F3/ai-img/README.md

 ### **User feedback**

-I have reached out to a couple of the Code Institute's Alumni, friends and family to guage their experience and what could be changed in the future.<br>
+In order to gauge the effectiveness of my website and identify areas for improvement, I reached out to several Code Institute alumni, friends, and family members.
+Their feedback has been invaluable in shaping our approach moving forward.

-I tested the website on my my 13 inch *Razer laptop, Samsung Flip 3 and an Ipad*.
-Overall the experience was positive, however I noticed that browser support on *Apple* products was not consistant.
-Icons appeared smaller and the navbar was not always able to drop down to navigate on smaller devices.
+To ensure the website's functionality on a variety of devices, I personally tested it on my *Razer laptop, Samsung Flip 3, and iPa*d*.
+Overall, the user experience was positive.
+However, I did observe some inconsistencies in browser support on Apple products.
+Specifically, icons appeared smaller and the navigation bar was not always able to drop down properly on smaller devices.
+I am actively working to address these issues and ensure that all users have a seamless experience on the website, regardless of their device or browser.

-* **Iuliia Konovalova (Code Institute Alumni).**
+* **Iuliia Konovalova (Code Institute Alumni).** *unknown*
     * Semantic “h” tag  headings need to be in chronological order.
     * It is hard to distinguish the colours of the navbar upon drop down.
     * Pricing table isn't responsive below a certain width (think about font sizes).